Roberto-vic/Roberto-vic/README.md

 GitHub / Symfony / Docker

-- 🌱 I’m currently learning OOP with Java, JavaFX, and next step are Python and SCRUM
+- 🌱 I’m currently learning OOP with Java, JavaFX, and next steps are Python and SCRUM
 - 📫 How to reach me:  roberto.vicari79@gmail.com

 <!--horizontal divider(gradiant)-->